GreyTearsDev/cv-application/README.md

 # CV App

-A beautiful, responsive, accessible and performant CV Application
+A beautiful, responsive, accessible and performant app build in ReactJS

 ## Click [HERE](https://cv-application-nine-tau.vercel.app/) to checkout the live preview